ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 ### Most important features
 Nearest neighbors are the most important features for the studied models.
 The most significant nearest neighbor features appear around K=100 for distance constant ratios around 2.5.
 Hourly and daily densities were all found to be very important as well and the highest feature ranks are obtained after smoothing.
 Relative densities of the three accuracy groups also appear near the top of the most important features.
 An interesting feature that also appears at the top of the list relates to the daily density 52 weeks prior to the check in.
 There is a clear yearly pattern which is most obvious for places with the highest daily counts.

-{% include image.html url="/img/yearlyPattern.png" description="Weekly counts" %}
+{% include image.html url="/img/yearlyPattern.png" description="Clear yearly pattern for place 5872322184.
+The green line goes back 52 weeks since the highest daily count" %}

 The feature files are about 800MB for each batch and I saved all the features to an external HD.